 The Vegan Food

 Being a vegan at The Yeatman was blissfully easy, with attentive yet discrete staff on hand to answer questions about ingredients and vegan options.

-A vegan breakfast at The Orangerie starts the day in true luxury style.
+Vegan breakfast at The Orangerie starts the day in true luxury style

 There were plenty of vegan options at breakfast for us with the chef producing some extra dishes to compliment what we could select for ourselves from the buffet.
 There were fresh juices including a refreshing lemon, mint and apple mix, a warming ginger juice and a super healthy green juice as well as a more traditional freshly squeezed orange juice.